 The photo above, taken around 1910, shows the Worthing Rowing Club boat house before it was rebuilt in the 1930s.
 The walled area beyond is the land that was to become Denton Gardens.
 The photo was taken from Splash Point which is the most easterly end of Worthing’s main promenade.

 On the 11th May 1922, Edward Knoblock Esq., the owner of Beach House, sold the land to Alderman Denton.
 A month later on the 20th June 1922, Mr Denton gave the land to the town.
 Detailed in a legal document called a ‘Deed of Gift’ were a number of conditions listed.
 These conditions still apply to this very day:

 No swings or roundabouts or other noisy amusements to be allowed on the land, and no band or music of any kind to be allowed to play thereon.
 No structure to be erected which will enable any person by climbing or standing thereon, to overlook the wall separating the land from the vendor’s adjoining land and property known as Beach House.”

-Two years later Denton Gardens opened to the public and included two 18 hole golf courses, a sunken garden with attractive planting, a pergola and flower beds lining the extremities of the gardens.
-All in all a pleasant, sheltered, open environment for the public to relax and enjoy a little quiet time away from the busy and sometimes windswept promenade.
+Two years later Denton Gardens opened to the public and included two 18 hole putting greens, a sunken garden with attractive planting, a pergola and flower beds lining the extremities of the gardens.
+All in all, a pleasant, sheltered, open environment for the public to relax and enjoy a little quiet time away from the busy and sometimes windswept promenade.

 Denton Gardens is situated just to the east of the the Steyne Gardens Conservation Area.
 As of 2020 steps are being taken by The Worthing Society and Worthing Borough Council to extend Conservation Area to include Denton Gardens and Beach House Park.